 Mist the leaves regularly

-You want to be doing this a few times a week in the morning using a spray bottle.
+You want to be doing this a few times a week in the morning using a spray bottle to prevent curling leaves.
 We love these amber glass ones from Amazon!

 Shower your plant